markjgardner/aks-multi-cluster-management/README.md

 ## Cluster Definitions as Helm Charts

-If we are thinking about our clusters as just abstract compute platforms for running our applications, the next logical leap is to just create templates for defining those environments.
-That way we can stamp out new environments and scale up and down easily by just reusing the template to create more or fewer clusters.
-[Helm](https://helm.sh) is one of the most robust templating tools for kubernetes resources and is well supported by Flux.
-So, let's see what a cluster helmchart looks like.
+If we think of our clusters as just abstract compute environments for hosting applications, the next logical leap is to create templates for defining those environments.
+In this way we can stamp out new environments and scale up and down easily by reusing the template to create more or fewer clusters.
+[Helm](https://helm.sh) is one of the most robust templating tools for kubernetes resources and is natively supported by Flux.
+So, let's look at a very basic example of a cluster defined as a helm chart.

 > [!NOTE]
 > The full source for this chart can be found under [/charts/podinfocluster](/charts/podinfocluster).